ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Windows 10 SOE Footprint | Reduce | The Agency will reduce the size of the Windows 10 SOE footprint by configuring the settings in Table 38 unless the Agency has a specific requirement for these applications to be enabled.
+Windows 10 SOE Footprint | Reduce | The Agency will reduce the size of the Windows 10 SOE footprint by configuring the settings in the next table unless the Agency has a specific requirement for these applications to be enabled.

 Universal Windows Platform Application configuration applicable to all agencies and implementation types